jamep007/ProHealth/README.md

 ## As of 5/16/21, if you want to run these files, you must:

 - Download and install flutter.
 Make sure your PATH variable is set properly.
+(More details outlined at: https://flutter.dev/docs/get-started/install)
 - Download and install Android Studio.
 (Optional: Also install Visual Studio Code.)
 - Install the Dart and Flutter plugins in Android Studio.
 (Optional: Do the same with VS Code.)
 - Run the command flutter doctor.
 Fulfill all requirements.